apache/pekko-http/docs/src/main/paradox/common/http-model.md

 ## HttpEntity

 An @apidoc[HttpEntity] carries the data bytes of a message together with its Content-Type and, if known, its Content-Length.
-In Akka HTTP there are five different kinds of entities which model the various ways that message content can be received or sent:
+In Apache Pekko HTTP there are five different kinds of entities which model the various ways that message content can be received or sent:

 @scala[HttpEntity.Strict]@java[HttpEntityStrict]